 - 5) You will never be completely finished with your art collection.
 And that’s ok!

-In this month’s follow-up article, we wanted to talk to you about what to do with your art collection once you’re ready to display it.
+In this month’s follow-up article, we wanted to talk to you about what to do with your art collection or mounted prints once you’re ready to display it.
 Fortunately, you do not need to be an art aficionado to display artwork in your home.
 We’ve scoured the web – and interviewed some of McCoy Homes’ very own interior designers – to provide some helpful tips for displaying art in your home.
 Read on for our easy to follow how-to guide!